Fordyce Spots on lips

 As your dermatologist may have mentioned, a Fordyce spot is an ectopic sebaceous gland, a type of sebaceous gland that develops without a hair follicle.
 Fordyce spots are present in some form in the vast majority of the adult population, though they may be more common among people with oily skin.
 They are completely benign and are not related to any type of transmitted disease.

-You may find various home remedies online (such as apple cider vinegar), but be warned that there is no scientific evidence that indicates these treatments are effective.
+You may find various home remedies online (such as apple cider vinegar), but be warned that there is no scientific evidence supporting the efficacy of these treatments.